unesmu/SP-learning-hamiltonian-functions-from-data/README.md

 First download this repository, place it in a folder in your google drive and then follow the instructions in the first cell of the notebooks in each folder.

+TODO: add colab clickable buttons

 ## References

-[1] S. Greydanus, M. Dzamba, and J. Yosinski, “Hamiltonian neural networks,” Advances in Neural Information Processing Systems, vol. 32, 2019.
+**[1]** S. Greydanus, M. Dzamba, and J. Yosinski, “Hamiltonian neural networks,” Advances in Neural Information Processing Systems, vol. 32, 2019.
-[2] Y. D. Zhong, B. Dey, and A. Chakraborty, “Symplectic ode-net: Learning hamiltonian dynamics with control,” arXiv preprint arXiv:1909.12077, 2019.
+**[2]** Y. D. Zhong, B. Dey, and A. Chakraborty, “Symplectic ode-net: Learning hamiltonian dynamics with control,” arXiv preprint arXiv:1909.12077, 2019.
-[3] ——, “Dissipative symoden: Encoding hamiltonian dynamics with dissipation and con- trol into deep learning,” arXiv preprint arXiv:2002.08860, 2020.
+**[3]** “Dissipative symoden: Encoding hamiltonian dynamics with dissipation and control into deep learning,” arXiv preprint arXiv:2002.08860, 2020.
-[4] S. A. Desai, M. Mattheakis, D. Sondak, P. Protopapas, and S. J. Roberts, “Port- hamiltonian neural networks for learning explicit time-dependent dynamical systems,” Physical Review E, vol. 104, no. 3, p.
+**[4]** S. A. Desai, M. Mattheakis, D. Sondak, P. Protopapas, and S. J. Roberts, “Porthamiltonian neural networks for learning explicit time-dependent dynamical systems,”
+Physical Review E, vol. 104, no. 3, p.
 034312, 2021.
-[5] R. T. Chen, Y. Rubanova, J. Bettencourt, and D. K. Duvenaud, “Neural ordinary dif- ferential equations,” Advances in neural information processing systems, vol. 31, 2018.
+**[5]** R. T. Chen, Y. Rubanova, J. Bettencourt, and D. K. Duvenaud, “Neural ordinary differential equations,” Advances in neural information processing systems, vol. 31, 2018.